stealth/psc/README.md

 `pscl` also supports forwarding of TCP connections via *SOCKS4* (`-4 port`) and *SOCKS5* (`-5 port`).
-This sets up *port* as SOCKS port for TCP connections, so for instance you can browse remote networks from a portshell session without the need to open any other connection during a pentest.
+This sets up *port* as SOCKS port for TCP connections, so for instance you can browse remote networks from a port-shell session without the need to open any other connection during a pen-test.
 If you pass `-N` to `pscl`, it enables DNS name resolution on the remote side, so you can also use chrome with it.
 But be warned: There is a privacy problem with browsers that try to resolve a sequence of DNS names upon startup that is not under your control.
 Also, if your remote side has a broken DNS setup, your typing